-Nancy Chung is a member of the firm’s Executive Committee, head of Sidley’s Litigation practice area in the New York office, and co-head of its international Investment Funds Litigation practice area.
+Nancy Chung is a member of the firm’s Executive Committee, co-managing partner of the New York office, head of Sidley’s Litigation group in New York, and co-head of its international Investment Funds Litigation practice area.
 Her experience as a “go-to” litigator for her clients has earned her recognition by Crain’s as one of the “Notable Women in Law” and by Minority Corporate Counsel Association as a “Rainmaker.”

 “…being at a law firm like Sidley allows us to tap into an infinite amount of expertise and resources, collaborating as a team to help our clients solve their legal challenges around the world.”

 What attracted you to the practice of law and what aspect of your practice do you enjoy the most?